Eintracht Frankfurt: Turbulent years

 Eintracht secured a Bundesliga return on the final day of the 2002–03 season with a 6–3 win over Reutlingen, dramatically scoring 3 in the last 10 minutes of the game.
 They were then relegated straight back to the 2.
 Bundesliga, but were promoted again the season after, managed by Friedhelm Funkel.
 Funkel led the team to safety in 2005–06 and also took Eintracht to the DFB-Pokal final for the first time since 1988, where they lost to Bayern Munich.
 As Bayern had already qualified for Europe, this also meant that Eintracht qualified for the UEFA Cup.
 After years of stability under Funkel, Michael Skibbe replaced him in 2009.

 The 2010–11 season ended with the club's fourth Bundesliga relegation.
 After setting a new record for most points in the first half of the season, the club struggled after the winter break, going seven games without scoring a goal.
-Coach Skibbe was replaced with Christoph Daum, but Eintracht went down again after winning just once in the second half of the season.
+Coach Skibbe was replaced with Christoph Daum, but Eintracht were relegated again after winning just once in the second half of the season.

 One year later, Eintracht defeated Alemannia Aachen 3–0 on the 32nd matchday of the 2011–12 season, securing promotion to the Bundesliga.
 This was followed up by a 6th-place finish in the Bundesliga in 2012–13, qualifying Frankfurt for the Europa League.